Anne Dejean-Assémat: Scientific contributions

 A cancer molecular biologist, Anne Dejean-Assémat has contributed several pioneering concepts in the areas of nuclear receptors and human cancers.
 She discovered that genes encoding the receptors for retinoic acid (RAR), the active derivative of vitamin A, are mutated in liver cancer and in a rare type of leukemia and deciphered the molecular and cellular bases for the cure of this leukemia, opening up unique perspectives for new differentiation and targeted cancer therapy leads.

 She first found such a mutation in a hepatitis B virus-associated liver tumor, demonstrating that this virus, by inserting its genome into that of the hepatic cell, can disrupt neighbouring human genes and directly trigger the development of liver cancer.
 This discovery led Dejean-Assémat's team to clone the RARb gene and identify the first responsive element to retinoic acid.
 Together with Hugues de Thé, she then discovered the PML-RARa oncoprotein as the genetic defect responsible for acute promyelocytic leukemia (APL) and elucidated its oncogenic properties.

 Dejean-Assémat's further work led to the characterization of the mechanisms underlying the cure of APL by retinoic acid and arsenic, a treatment developed in China and that remains the most efficient oncogene-targeted therapy described so far.
 She showed that therapeutic doses of retinoic acid can correct the deficient molecular response in the leukemic cells.
 She also demonstrated that a particular organelle, the PML Nuclear Body, is disrupted in these cells, and that both retinoic acid and arsenic are able to correct this cellular defect.
 She then showed that arsenic induces the post-translational modification of PML-RARa by the small SUMO protein as well as the degradation of the oncoprotein.

 Dejean-Assémat's laboratory next contributed to the emergence of the SUMO field by unveiling an as yet unanticipated function for this pathway as a major epigenetic determinant of gene expression regulation, with a key role in the repression of innate immunity and the maintenance of cell identity.
-Her work opened up exciting new avenues in regenerative medicine and cancer treatment through pharmacological modulation of sumoylation levels.
+Her work opened up new avenues in regenerative medicine and cancer treatment through pharmacological modulation of sumoylation levels.

 3 articles published in Anne Dejean-Assémat's laboratory have been retracted pointing to instances of image manipulation.
 In 2019, the Pasteur Institute, CNRS and Inserm launched a joint investigation into research misconduct.
 The conclusion indicates that one staff scientist of the laboratory, who left the Institut Pasteur in April 2021, had engaged in fraudulent practice.